How to Play

 Fundamentally the game is played according to this simple diagram:

-Or, in English, "Technology allows you to build assets which allow you take actions. "
+In English: technology allows you to build assets, which allow you to take actions.

 Technology

-Technology in the game controls what you can do and when.
+Technology controls what you can do and when.

 Each technology allows you to build one asset and has one prerequisite technology.
-Each technology may, however, allow you to build more than one other technology which forces the player to make choices.
+A technology may, however, unlock more than one follow-on technology, forcing choices.

-With few exceptions (you may get one or two "free" technologies at the start of the game) you must research a technology to own it.
-Owning a tech means that you get to use it; it does not prevent other people from also researching the tech.
+With few exceptions (you may receive one or two "free" technologies at game start) you must research a technology to own it.
+Owning a tech lets you use it; it does not prevent others from researching the same tech.

-• The fact that someone owns a technology may make it easier for other people to research the tech.
-And the more people who own the tech may factor into this
+The fact that someone already owns a technology may make it easier for others to research it — and the more people who own it, the more that can factor in.

 Assets